 The completion of soil cleanup activities have reduced the risk posed to the health and safety of nearby residents and workers.
 EPA has determined that this site does not pose an immediate threat to human health and the environment, and will continue to monitor the site for any changes that may trigger additional action.

 Full-scale remedial construction activities began in the Summer of 2005 which included the excavation of all remaining contaminated soils and sludge from the site, treatment of contaminated soils through chemical fixation, backfilling treated soils on-site, regrading excavated areas, and the construction of a two-foot soil cover system over the backfilled treated soils.
 These activities were completed in December 2006.

 With the completion of soil cleanup activities, EPA expects that contaminant levels in groundwater will naturally attenuate to safe drinking water levels in 26-58 years.
 Sampling of monitoring wells, surface water from Horseshoe Pond and the Merrimack River, and three water supply wells across the river in Litchfield will continue in the future under the direction of the NHDES until groundwater contaminant levels attenuate.

-The first Five-Year Review report for all site cleanup activities was completed in December 2009 and is available at both Site Repositories listed below and via this website.
+The first Five-Year Review report for all site cleanup activities was completed in December 2009.
+The Second Five year Review was completed in December 2014.
+Both are available in the Site Repositories listed below and via this website.

 Click photo for more photos. http://www.epa.gov/region1/superfund/sites/nhplating/photos.html